zulip/zulip/docs/subsystems/sending-messages.md

 While these delays may not be immediately obvious to users (Zulip, like many other chat applications,
-[local echoes](../subsystems/markdown.md) messages that a user sends as soon as the user hits “send”), latency beyond a second or two significantly impacts the feeling of interactivity in a chat experience (i.e. it feels like everyone takes a long time to reply to even simple questions).
+[local echoes](../subsystems/markdown.md) messages that a user sends as soon as the user hits “Send”), latency beyond a second or two significantly impacts the feeling of interactivity in a chat experience (i.e. it feels like everyone takes a long time to reply to even simple questions).